Briggsville, Wisconsin

-Briggsville is an unincorporated community in the southwest corner of Marquette County, Wisconsin.
+Briggsville is a census-designated place in the southwest corner of Marquette County, Wisconsin, United States.
 It is located on Wisconsin Highway 23 in the town of Douglas.
 It uses ZIP code 53920.

+Briggsville is the home of the National Shrine of Saint Philomena.

 Geography

 Briggsville is located on the eastern side of Mason Lake.
 The Bonnie Oaks Historic District is a little over a mile to the east.
-Briggsville is also the home of The National Shrine of Saint Philomena.